Kran891/Movie-API/README.md

 - POST /movies: Add a new movie.
 - PUT /movies/:id: Update a movie by ID.
 - DELETE /movies/:id: Delete a movie by ID

+## Frontend Reference

+For Frontend reference, you can check out the [Movie-React](https://github.com/Kran891/movie-react.git) repository on GitHub.

 ## Authors